Food Flavoring Workers Exposed to Toxins: Link to Lung Disease After Prolonged Exposure

-Disease Clusters at Workplaces Indicate that Food Flavoring Workers at Risk
+Food Flavoring Workers at Risk

 The National Institute for Occupational Safety and Health (NIOSH) has reviewed several complaints from employees at food production facilities and reported the following in a study of lung diseases associated with diacetyl and bronchiolitis obliterans in food flavoring workers:

 1. Four men and four women who worked at a single microwave popcorn packaging plant developed fixed obstructive airways disease.
 Two workers at the same plant had lung biopsy findings consistent with bronchiolitis obliterans.
 The cases of lung disease occurred over several years.
 The employees had worked as mixers of flavoring mixtures, or had packaged microwave popcorn near the area where oil and flavorings were mixed.